 Mayar Elfares - University of Stuttgart, Germany

-Mayar Elfares is a first-year PhD student at the University of Stuttgart, Germany.
+Mayar Elfares is a second-year PhD student at the University of Stuttgart, Germany.
 Her research interests are

 in Human-Computer Interaction, Computer Vision, and Privacy.
 She is conducting her PhD on privacy-preserving attentive user